apache/incubator-devlake-website/versioned_docs/version-v0.21/Overview/KeyConcepts.md

 2. Setting up the [data scope](#data-scope): When adding a data connection, you can choose to collect all or part of the configured data scopes of the data connection.
 3. Setting up the sync policy: You can specify the sync frequency and the time range for data collection.

-The relationship between 'Blueprint', 'Data Connection' and 'Scope COnfig' is explained as follows:
+The relationship between 'Blueprint', 'Project' and 'Data Connection' is explained as follows:

 ![Blueprint ERD](../Configuration/images/blueprint-erd.svg)
+- A blueprint will be automatically created by along the creation with a DevLake project.
 - Each blueprint can have multiple data connections.
 - Each data connection can have multiple data scopes.
 - Each set of data scope only consists of one GitHub/GitLab project or Jira board, along with their corresponding data entities.
-- Each set of data scope can only have one set of transformation rules.
+- Each set of data scope can only have one set of scope config.

 ## APIs and Config UI Advanced Mode